redhat-cop/ocp4-helpernode/docs/vars-doc.md

 ### Specifying Artifacts

 You can have the helper deploy specific artifacts for a paticular version of OCP.
 Or, the nightly builds of OpenShift 4 or even OKD.
-Adding the following to your `vars.yaml` file will pull in the coresponding artifacts.
+Adding the following to your `vars.yaml` file will pull in the corresponding artifacts.
 Below is an example of pulling the `4.2.0-0.nightly-2019-09-16-114316` nightly build:

 > :warning: note, you need to use the `ocp_bios` var for the rootfs image for 4.6+